 The boss of a News Director has a special challenge.
 The boss will wish to honor professional journalistic norms that insulate the ND from the business and corporate aspects of the organization.
 At the same time, the boss retains responsibility and authority for the work of the ND and the news team.

 If you feel your manager is stepping into your job description, you need to sit down and talk about it.
 The vast majority of issues in the workplace can be resolved through good communication.

 Before we discuss actual management interference, let’s discuss “managing up.”

-Borrowing from longtime management trainer Paul Pohlman of the Poynter Institute, we recommend the following:
+Borrowing from a longtime management trainer, the late Paul Pohlman of the Poynter Institute, we recommend the following: